-All investigators should recognize that the peer review process (§7) utilizes external scientists organized into topical Review Panels.
+All investigators should recognize that the peer review process (§7) utilizes external scientists, many of whom are not experts in your subfield.
 Reviewers are selected such that their expertise reflects the proportional mix of proposals submitted in previous cycles.
 A given Review Panel will necessarily span a wide variety of research disciplines.
 Therefore, proposals should be written for a knowledgeable, but broad-based, audience.
 Proposals will be evaluated according to the criteria listed in §7.2.